 Paracelsus and its pharmaceutical innovations

 In the 16th century, Paracelsus was a great pioneer in the use of minerals and inorganic substances in European pharmacotherapy, which was based mainly on herbs.
-He has achieved success with the treatment of syphilis with mercury salts administered in small doses; he has been banned from publishing after he rightly identified the guajak wood used to date to be inactive against syphilis.
-The true stories that Paracelsus has dealt with witchcraft, alchemy, hermetism, exploration of the so-called mineral signatures , amulets production, and the refusal to treat the so-called astral body as defamation.
-On the other hand, I see their attempt to generalize medical science, which has got better shape in the 20th century in a unified theory of medicine , which the term adaptogon follows.
+He has achieved success with the treatment of syphilis with mercury salts administered in small doses, he has been banned from publishing after he rightfully identified the guajak wood used to date against the syphilis as ineffective.
+The true stories that Paracelsus has dealt with witchcraft, alchemy, hermetism, exploration of so-called minerals signatures , amulets, and refusal to treat astral bodies as defamation.
+On the other hand, I see in his attempt to generalize medical science, which was better than in the 20th century in the unified theory of medicine to which the concept of adaptogen follows.
 In this sense, Paracelsus and modern scientists dealing with adaptogens tried to do the same.
 Chronic poisoning with arsenic and mercury compounds eventually left Paracelsus himself alone .
 After his death, the glory of Paracelsus drugs continued to grow, mainly in the treatment of syphilis and generally in antibacterial substances, culminating in the discovery of salvarsan, antibiotic compounds of bismuth, penicillin, sulfonamides, tetracycline and modern antibiotics ( Aminov2010bha ).

 In the hilt of his sword, Paracelsus wore his secret cure - laudanum - which he only conserved for the most difficult and fatally ill.
 It was an opioid analgesic in the form of small pills .
-Opioids also featured a famous Venetian dryman, and palliative care for those who are still ill.
+Opioids also included a famous Venetian dry-waiter, and palliative care for those who are still ill.

-According to the Paracelsus maxima " sola dosis facit venenum ", each active substance is poison or drug depending on the dose.
+According to the Paracels maxima " sola dosis facit venenum ", each active substance is a dose-dependent drug or drug.
 This maxim is illustrated by the fact that even water or glucose can be poisoned in sufficient quantity.
 Paracelsus drug therapy also uses treatment with poisonous substances, the potency of which is expressed by the therapeutic index - an overdose of an effective dose (ED 50 ) to a toxic dose (LD 50 ) (see wikipedia ).
-The effective dose of ED 50 is that in which 50% of patients are cured or (depending on the type of disease) a 50% adjustment of the patient's condition occurs.
+The effective dose of ED 50 is that in which 50% of patients are treated or, depending on the type of disease, 50% of the patient's condition is adjusted.
 The toxic dose LD50 is that at which 50% of laboratory animals are degraded (converted to kilogram live weight).
-According to Paracelsov's view, each drug is linked to a specific indication - the so-called main effect, whose ED 50 enters the therapeutic index.
+According to Paracelsov's view, each drug is linked to a specific indication - the main effect of which ED 50 enters the therapeutic index.
 Other effects are referred to as side effects.
 The Paracelsus view of the drugs is as follows:

 Paracelsus paradigm of the drug